Misato-Seki/News-API/README.md

 ![](2024-04-19-08-21-22.png)
 ### For *Free* Account Holders of NewsAPI
+Free account holders have CORS enabled for localhost which means requests can be made only while testing from localhost.
 1. Click "Code" above the list of files.
 2. Click  "Download ZIP".
 3. Open your preferred web browser.